Segmenting Action-Value Functions Over Time-Scales in SARSA via TD($\Delta$): Analysis

 \section{Analysis}

-Next, We examine our delta estimators through the lens of the bias-variance trade-off.
-In SARSA, bias emerges from dependence on current estimates, affecting updates over short time-scales, particularly with smaller discount factors, such as lower values of $\gamma$ in $W_z$.
-Updates utilizing smaller discount factors demonstrate reduced variance due to their reliance on current estimates; however, they exhibit increased bias as they fail to integrate substantial information regarding future rewards.
-In contrast, variance escalates for updates associated with extended time-scales, as future reward information adds further variability.
-In TD($\Delta$), action-value components $W_z$ with higher $\gamma_z$ are associated with greater long-term rewards; however, this results in increased variance stemming from the stochastic characteristics of reward sequences.
-We begin by demonstrating that our estimator is equivalent to the standard estimator $\hat{Q}_{\gamma}$ under specific conditions, as outlined in Theorem \ref{thm:thm1}.
-This comparison elucidates the essential metrics of our estimator that may indicate potential advantages over the standard $\hat{Q}_{\gamma}$ estimator.
-Building on this result and previous research by Kearns and Singh\cite{kearns2000bias}, we modify these analyses for SARSA to investigate the effects of bias and variance, along with the TD($\Delta$) decomposition framework, in relation to action-value functions.
-Our objective is to extend the bias-variance error bound framework to action-value settings using TD($\Delta$)(i.e., Theorem \ref{thm:thm4}), thereby offering a better understanding of how these quantities can be balanced to obtain optimal results\cite{romoff2019separating}.
+Subsequently, the delta estimators are analyzed in relation to the bias-variance trade-off.
+In SARSA, bias arises from reliance on current estimates, influencing updates over short time scales, especially with smaller discount factors, like lower values of $\eta$ in $D_m$.
+Utilizing smaller discount factors in updates leads to a decrease in variance because they depend on current estimates.
+However, this approach also results in heightened bias, as it does not incorporate significant information about future rewards.
+Conversely, variance increases for updates linked to longer time scales, as future reward information introduces additional variability.
+In TD($\Delta$), action-value components $D_m$ with higher $\eta_m$ are associated with greater long-term rewards; however, this results in increased variance stemming from the stochastic characteristics of reward sequences.
+We begin by demonstrating that our estimator is equivalent to the standard estimator $\hat{Q}_{\eta}$ under specific conditions, as outlined in Theorem \ref{thm:thm1}.
+This comparison elucidates the essential metrics of our estimator that may indicate potential advantages over the standard $\hat{Q}_{\eta}$ estimator.
+Building on this result and previous research by Kearns and Singh \cite{kearns2000bias}, the analyses are adapted for SARSA to investigate the effects of bias and variance, along with the TD($\Delta$) decomposition framework, in relation to action-value functions.
+Our objective is to extend the bias-variance error bound framework to action-value settings using TD($\Delta$)(i.e., Theorem \ref{thm:thm4}), thereby offering a better understanding of how these quantities can be balanced to obtain optimal results \cite{romoff2019separating}.